WilliamRutherford/UofT-Wifi/README.md

 Uses wget to grab pages.
 Uses grep and sed to parse text.

 #####Changing default directory:
-The script automatically keeps all scraped files in the "UTWI" folder, in the same folder the repository is kept.
-To change the name, change the `DIR` variable at the top of the script. *NOTE: This directory MUST stay in the repo directory.
-If you move it, it will just be created again.
-If you wish to do this, use a symlink.*
+The  DIR variable should refer to the directory where the repo is located.
+NAME can be any valid directory name, and will be where all page info is stored.

 #####Features to Implement: